AnthonySteele/anthonysteele.github.io/AnOnCallWarStory.md

 Call-outs became very common over the weekend.
 It became very unpleasant, and bad for my general well-being.
 In retrospect, the  stress that was feeling could easily progressed to burnout.

-If I had refused to be on that rota, it would have collapsed as the other two people were under the same pressure and would not have coped with it.
-A big reason why I didn't quit on-call was to not leave them in the soup.
-In retrospect, I think that this gave me more leverage than I realized at the time: If I had quit, that rota could not have continued to function.

 Rota flexibility disappeared.
 I could not swap any dates.
 Not only were there simply fewer people to ask, they were the one who was on last week and the one who is on next week; and neither was happy about taking on more on-call.

 Management were not allowing sufficient time for alerts to be squashed, focusing on all-in for features.
 More than anything else it stressed me out to come in on Monday and try to raise the issues in the face of the features.

+If I had refused to be on that rota, it would likely have collapsed as the other two people were under the same pressure and would not have coped with it.
+A big reason why I didn't quit on-call was to not leave them in the soup.
+In retrospect, I think that this gave me more leverage than I realized at the time: If I had quit, that rota could not have continued to function.

+I raised that this was hard.
+I got the pep talk.
 I was told that it was fine and normal, things were functioning as intended, and that the stress was sustainable.
 I no longer agree with these statements.
-I eventually contacted the manager's manager, who got two more people onto that rota, which eased the symptoms.
+I eventually contacted the manager's manager, who got three more people onto that rota, which eased the symptoms.

 Shortly after that, due to the ramp-up of issues, upper management called a complete release freeze.
 This was a complete reversal of development direction, and IMHO a huge over-reaction.
 For one thing, it severely bottlenecked the ability to deploy more stable and operable code, if that was our chosen direction.